andreapdr/andreapdr.github.io/index.markdown

 In 2023, I have visited the <a href="https://ltl.mmll.cam.ac.uk/">Language Technology Lab</a> at `Cambridge University`, where I have worked on the interplay between multi-language and multi-modal models together with Dr. Ivan Vulić.

+Check out my <a href="https://scholar.google.com/citations?user=ec7IvDsAAAAJ&hl=it&oi=ao"> Google Scholar profile </a> to find out the latest updates on my research.

 For any question, feel free to drop me an email at <a class="u-email" href="mailto:{{ site.email2 }}">`{{ site.email2 }}`</a> 🙃